Zaharia family: Lekë Zaharia

 Upon the death of Koja Zaharija, control of the region was passed to his only son, Lekë Zaharia.
 According to Marin Barleti, in 1445, during the wedding ceremony of Skanderbeg's sister Mamica Kastrioti, Lekë Zaharia had a dispute with Lekë Dukagjini.
 The reason of this dispute was a woman named Irene Dushmani, the heir of Dushmani family.
 She seemed to prefer Zaharia, while this was not accepted by Dukagjini.
 A skirmish happened and Lekë Dukagjini remained wounded, saved only by the intervention of Vrana Konti.
 Two years later, in 1447, Lekë Zaharia was killed in an ambush and Lekë Dukagjini was accused of this murder.

 Original Venetian documents show that this murder happened in 1444.
 According to Venetian chronicler Stefano Magno, it was Nicholas Dukagjin, Zaharia's vassal, who killed Lekë Zaharia in battle, not Lekë Dukagjin, as stated by Marin Barleti.
 Stefano Magno also stated that, before he died, Lekë Zaharia expressed the wish that his properties should be handed over to Venetian Republic.

-Bozha Zaharia
+Bosa Dukagjini

-Bozha Zaharia, an Albanian nobleman who also was member of Zaharia family, died in the fire which devastated Venetian Scutari in October 1448.
+Bosa Dukagjini, the mother of Lekë Zaharia, died in the fire which devastated Venetian Scutari in October 1448.